suginoki45/harvest/README.md

-# Glatch WP starter theme
+# Harvest

-Starter kit for developing WordPress Theme.
+WordPress development starter theme using Timber.

 ## How to use
 ### STEP1